rapaglaz/own-dark-001/README.md

-# Own mix of Dark Modern and One Dark's themes
+# VS Code dark theme inspired by the Dark Modern and One Dark themes

 Big thanks for inspiration to authors of these themes: